OngMinXian/NUSPlanner/README.md

 - [x] Complete the code and design required for the user to create events and log their mood + sleep quality in the Today page **_by 6 June 2022_** :round_pushpin:
     - [x] Link data for events created in the checklist to Firestore **-> Completed in MS1**
     - [x] Link data for events created in the events section to the Calendar Page and Firestore
-    - [x] Implement mood tracking feature where users can select their mood for the day
+    - [x] Implement stress tracking feature where users can select their stress level for the day
       - [x] Link user input to Firestore
     - [x] Implement sleep tracking feature where users can select their sleep quality and the number of hours of sleep that they had
       - [x] Link user input to Firestore <br /> <br />
 - [x] Complete the code and design for events with "special" tags, Work and Extracurricular categories **_by 25 June 2022_** :briefcase:
-    - [x] Ensure that default "tags" for work, academics and extracurriculars are being set-up in the Calendar page
+    - [x] Ensure that default "tags" for work, academics, extracurriculars and others (aka. miscellaneous activities) are being set-up in the Calendar page
     - [x] Code the event whereby selecting a "special" tag will lead to more input fields for user to key in the relevant data
       - [x] Store user input in Firestore
     - [x] Allow users to create custom tags by choosing a name and colour for the tag